maligulzar/BigTest/README.md

             Jar file name: jpf-core/lib/sym.jar

+### Note:
+    BigTest has cyclic dependency i.e. SymexScala depends on original (not our custome) jpf-symbc's jar and jpf-core's jar.
+If you face dependency issues, compiled both udfextractor and symexScala using  original jpf from [JavaPathFinder](https://github.com/javapathfinder/jpf-core).
+To summarize,
+    1. Get jars files of original JPF-core and JPF-symbc
+    2. Compile UDFExtractor and then SymexScala (symexscala depends on jar of udfextactor)
+    3. Compiled Jpf-core and Jpf-symbc using SymexScala's and udfextractors's jar.

   # Run:
         Configurations -> Java Applications -> run-JPF-symbc (change VM argument for java lib path) Uncomment Test2.scala (from SymExec)
-        may need to re-export symex + udfextractor (uncomment the examples dir if so) do this for both jpf-core and jpf-symbc Update JPF.java (jpf-core)
+        You may need to re-export symex + udfextractor (uncomment the examples dir if so) do this for both jpf-core and jpf-symbc Update JPF.java (jpf-core)
         ignore warnings when launching
-### TODO along the way: find and replace "up_jpf" -> "Test-..."
+### Path fixes required: find and replace "up_jpf" -> "Test-..."
+(Soon to be fixed)
+  Peform a text search on the whole repository to update paths:
-    also check for malig on path
-        Gulzar: Configuration and SystemCommandHandler
+   * check for malig on path.
+Especially, Configuration and SystemCommandHandler
-    also check for amytis (Shagha)
+   * also check for amytis
+   * SymbolicResult: line 74ish, replace with your cvc4 binary
+   * SymbolicResult: change Z3DIR to z3 directory